algorandlabs/smart-asa/README.md

 - `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

-The reference implementation introduces new parameters to a Smart ASA.
-In particular, the Smart Contract controls on underlying ASA at a time.
-Therefore the value of `smart_asa_id` is used to enforce checks on the current underlying ASA.
-This value is also stored into opted-in users' local storage, ensuring that users are working with the expected Smart ASA (See the Security Considerations for more details).
+The Smart ASA App of the reference implementation has been designed to control one ASA at a time.
+For this reason, the `smart_asa_id` variable has been added to the global state.
+It is used to record the current underlying ASA controlled by the application.
+This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states and avoiding issues like unauthorized transfers (see Security Considerations for more details).

-> ref. implementation introduces the global variables freeze.
-This parameters can be configured by the manager of the Smart ASA.
-If true, transfers of Smart ASA are not allowed.
-This powerful functionality provides a new feature that allows the global freeze of an asset without need to specify the freezed addresses manually.
+This reference implementation also includes the Smart ASA global `frozen` variable.
+It can be updated only by the freeze address which can now globally freeze the asset through a single action, rather than freezing accounts one by one.

-> ref. implementation grants minting and burning permissions to the reserve address.
+In this implementation, new functional authority has been assigned to the `reserve` address of the Smart ASA, which is now the (only) entity in charge of `minting` and `burning` Smart ASAs (see the Smart ASA Transfer interface for more details).

 #### Local State